ODIM-Project/ODIM/docs/README.md

 `https://{odimra_host}:{port}/`

-- {odimra_host} is the fully qualified domain name (FQDN) used for generating certificates while deploying the resource aggregator.
+- {odimra_host} is the fully qualified domain name (FQDN) used for generating certificates while deploying Resource Aggregator for ODIM.

 	>**NOTE:** Ensure that FQDN is provided in the `/etc/hosts` file or in the DNS server.

 - {port} is the port where the services of the resource aggregator are running.
 The default port is 30080.
 If you have changed the default port in the `kube_deploy_nodes.yaml` file, use that as the port in the base URL.
->**NOTE**: To access the base URL using a REST client, replace `{odimra_host}` with the IP address of the system where the resource aggregator is installed.
+>**NOTE**: To access the base URL using a REST client, replace `{odimra_host}` with the IP address of the system where Resource Aggregator for ODIM is installed.
 To use FQDN in place of `{odimra_host}`, add the Resource Aggregator for ODIM server certificate to the browser where the REST client is launched.

 ## curl